prmr/DesignBook/exercises/e-chapter9.md

 ## Exercise 15

-Use the map created in Exercise 14, write a stream-based expression that evaluates to a list of all the movies from the 50s and 60s.
+Using the map created in Exercise 14, write a stream-based expression that evaluates to a list of all the movies from the 50s and 60s.

 ---